|LOOK MA Qrp CW TX Low Voltage Tube transmitter oscillator

-"Look Ma - No High Voltage" It is a milliwatt range vacuum oscillator
+Magazine entitled "Look Ma - No High Voltage" It is a milliwatt range

-kit assembled breadboard style using a new old stock vacuum tube
+vacuum oscillator kit assembled breadboard style using a new old

-that uses 12 volts dc on both the filaments and the plate.
-Great safe
+stock vacuum tube that uses 12 volts dc on both the filaments and the

-across the crystal socket provided in the kit.
-The power output,
+can be soldered across the crystal socket provided in the kit.
+The

-unfortunately, will probably not be useful for ham communications
+power output, unfortunately, will probably not be useful for ham

 practice across the ham shack to your 40 meter receiver.
 The